hcleland/baseballStats/README.md

 # Batter Up
-## Nashville Software School Backend Captstone Project

 ## What is it?

-Data and baseball go hand in hand.
+Nashville Software School Backend Capstone Project Data and baseball go hand in hand.
 For this project I wanted to build something that revolved around various pieces of connected data.
 Inspiration struck at my son's baseball practice.
 With this app users can store a player's baseball stastistics for each game of the season.

 ### Intended Audience